 Haven’t we all been wondering: "How can I do this?
 I have these data in Excel and I want to group / sort / assign / combine..."
 While you could probably pull up a Visual Basic script doing the work or export the data to Java or any other procedural language of your choice, why not just use SQL?

 Make sure you didn't miss anything with this list of the Best of the Week in the SQL Zone.
-This week's best include 10 reasons Java rocks more than ever, a very bad idea in MySQL, warnings about using native SQL in Hibernate, and more.
+This week's best include Revolv's move from NoSQL to PostgreSQL, a Q&A on Heartbleed, tips on how JOIN order can increase performance in SQL queries, and more.

 While writing applications using Angular JS, sometimes we need to define our own validators.
 Custom validations in Angular JS are created as directives with a dependency on the ng-model directive.
 At times, key part of the validation depends on controller of the ng-model directive.